-WordPress Review & How-To: A Complex Builder with Better Customization
+WordPress Review: A Complex Builder with Better Customization

 If you want the best control and customization options, then WordPress might be the site builder for you.

 So someone told you to use WordPress for your business website, and you dutifully plugged “wordpress review” into Google (or Bing; we don’t judge) and ended up here.